 Editorial nuggets #46 – Michel

-When I look for clothing, I am almost always guided by a specific need.
+When I look for a piece of clothing, I am almost always guided by a specific need.

-I poke around, I explore, I scroll and I obviously come across pieces that catch my eye and meet my needs.
+I rummage, I explore, I scroll and obviously I come across pieces that catch my eye and that meet my needs.

 "It's not there yet."